kstenerud/streamux/streamux-specification.md

 ##### Response

 The response bit is used to respond to a request sent by a peer.
-When set, the ID field refers to the ID of the original request sent by the requesting peer (scope is inverted).
+When set to `1`, the ID field refers to the ID of the original request sent by the requesting peer (scope is inverted).

 ##### Termination

 The termination bit indicates that this is the final chunk for this request ID (as a request message or as a response message).
-For a large message that spans multiple chunks, you would clear this to 0 for all but the last chunk.
+For a large message that spans multiple chunks, you would clear this to `0` for all but the last chunk.

 #### Fixed Data Field